jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 instantiate_me(B)
 ```

-This means a class is intrinsically linked with its singleton class.
-This link powers all sorts of neat code in the wild.
-For example, [Sorbet's `T::Enum`][tenum] class looks something like this under the hood:
+These two methods form an intrinsic link between a class and its singleton class.
+They power all sorts of neat code in the wild, too.
+For example [Sorbet's `T::Enum`][tenum] class looks something like this under the hood:

 [tenum]: https://sorbet.org/docs/tenum